The deeper dive into ancient resin's grounding qualities in a high cortisol world.

 Is oud oil safe for skin?

-Final Thought: Oud for Stress Is About Ritual
+Final Thought: Oud for Stress is about Ritual

-Sometimes, it starts with scent.
+Sometimes, it begins with a fragrance.